moodmosaic/nikosbaxevanis.com/source/data/articles/2014-01-08-teamcity-git-and-karma-on-windows-azure.html.markdown

 slug: "Setup a Windows Azure VM with TeamCity and integrate Karma as part of the CI process."
 ---

-<u>Note</u>: After following this post, the end result is be pretty awesome:
+<u>Note</u>: After following this post, the end result is pretty awesome:

 ![Image](/images/articles/2014-01-08-azure-teamcity-angular-karma-17.png)